rahulhaque/cruise/README.md

 - Docker Desktop

-> If you're not running Docker Desktop for some reason, make sure to update the configs of host's MySQL, Redis, PosgreSQL etc. to listen to (bind to) `0.0.0.0` instead of `127.0.0.1`.
+> If you're not running Docker Engine instead of Docker Desktop for some reason, make sure to update the configs of host's MySQL, Redis, PosgreSQL etc. to listen to (bind to) `0.0.0.0` instead of `127.0.0.1`.
 Otherwise you won't get access to host's database from within the container.
 Also, make sure to `CREATE USER 'root'@'%'` and `GRANT ALL ON *.* TO 'root'@'%'';` for database access.
 If you've installed Docker Desktop, you don't need any of the above steps.

 ## Installation